Nov 21, 2024

 E.2.5 Notice to Employees.

 As required by law, notices of applicable state and federal laws, including information on equal employment opportunity, wage and hour, health and safety, and other issues, are posted on the Human Resources bulletin board located on the second floor of the Fullerton Administration Building adjacent to the elevator outside of the Human Resource Department.
-Notices can also be found on My.UAFS.
+Notices can also be found on Notice to Employees (uafs.edu).
 It is the employee’s responsibility to be familiar with the information contained on the bulletin board.

 E.2.6 Personnel Records.